John-Danielsson/threat-intelligence-dashboard/README.md

 # Threat Intelligence Dashboard
 Open-source threat intelligence dashboard using the AlienVault OTX API.

+## What does this do?
+It shows you threat intelligence feeds from AlienVault on many types of cyber attacks.

 ## What you need to know how to use

 - Python